Public Sector Open Source Program Offices -- Archetypes for how to Grow (Common) Institutional Capabilities: Research design

 \subsection{Research cycle one: Conceptualisation of industry practice}

-To create a conceptual framework for the empirical and inductive investigation of public sector OSPOs, a review and synthesis was conducted of practitioner-produced literature (similar to grey literature) of OSPOs in the industry context where practice has been thoroughly reported, specifically leveraging reports and material from the TODO group~\footnote{\url{https://todogroup.org/}}, and OSPO Alliance\footnote{\url{https://ospo-alliance.org/}}.
-This focus follows from scientific reporting on OSPOs in general being sparse~\citep{harutyunyan2019industry, munir2021rise, xia2023lessons, riehle2024open}, and even sparser in the public sector context.
-Haddad (2020) was identified as a central and comprehensive source representing the body of knowledge from a practitioner context and was also adopted as the foundation for the TODO group's definition and classification of OSPO's structure, roles, and activities~\citep{todo2024mindmap}.
-This was validated through personal contact with representatives of the TODO group.
-An initial conceptual model was created to highlight the structures and responsibilities of OSPOs in an industry context, providing a foundation for characterising OSPOs in the public sector.
+To create a conceptual framework for the empirical and inductive investigation of public sector OSPOs, we build on the work by Haddad~\cite{haddad2020ospos} which provides a comprehensive source representing the body of knowledge from a practitioner context.
+The source was selected through a purposive review of practitioner-produced literature (similar to grey literature) of OSPOs in the industry context where practice has been thoroughly reported.
+Specifically, we leveraged reports and material from the TODO group~\footnote{\url{https://todogroup.org/}}, and OSPO Alliance\footnote{\url{https://ospo-alliance.org/}} - two OSS communities gathering OSPOs mainly in the industry context.
+This focus follows from scientific reporting on OSPOs in general being sparse~\cite{harutyunyan2019industry, munir2021rise, xia2023lessons, riehle2024open}, and even sparser in the public sector context.

+Haddad's work has also adopted as the foundation for the TODO group's definition and classification of OSPO's structure, roles, and activities~\cite{todo2024mindmap}.
+This was validated through personal email communication with a board representative of the TODO group.
+An initial conceptual framework was created to highlight the structures and responsibilities of OSPOs in an industry context, providing a foundation for characterising OSPOs in the public sector.
 The framework is presented in Fig.~\ref{fig:framework}.
 The structure-related categories are explained in Section~\ref{subsec:OSPO-structures}, and responsibility-related categories in Section~\ref{subsec:OSPO-responsibilities}.